 Dr. Fuhrman’s Tips for Healthy Eating with a Nutritarian Plant-Based Diet

-The new year has just begun and we asked Dr. Joel Fuhrman, our favorite nutritarian, to help us get started with healthy plant-based eating habits to set the tone for the new year.
+The new year has just begun and I asked Dr. Joel Fuhrman to share healthy plant-based eating habits to set the tone for the new year.

 Dr. Joel Fuhrman is a best-selling author, nutritional researcher and board certified family physician specializing in nutritional medicine.
 Learn more by visiting his website at DrFuhrman.com and his blog at Diseaseproof.com.
 Follow Dr. Fuhrman on Facebook and Twitter.